-She undertakes clinical supervision, a regular programme of continuing professional development, and is a member of BACP (British Association for Counselling and Psychotherapy), and as such is bound by its Ethical Framework for Good Practice.
+I am a member of BACP (British Association for Counselling and Psychotherapy), and as such am bound by its Ethical Framework for Good Practice.

-She runs a private practice on the outskirts of Virginia Water, and works with adults who are experiencing relationship difficulties, depression, anxiety, stress, bereavement and loss, and low self-esteem.
+I run a private practice on the outskirts of Virginia Water, and work with young people and adults who are experiencing relationship difficulties, depression, anxiety, stress, bereavement and loss, and low self-esteem.